 To help do this, the (EGR) valve allows, a calibrated amount of exhaust gas, to re-enter the intake the system.

 As a result, the diluted mixture burns slower, lowering temperatures in the combustion chamber by almost 150°C. Consequently, reducing NOx production, for a cleaner more efficient exhaust.

-But, recirculation of the exhaust, leads to a gradual accumulation of, carbon particles inside the inlet.
+But, having a (EGR) valve can have a downside as well.
+Consequently, it leads to a gradual accumulation of carbon particles, inside the inlet.

 As for the valve itself, soot and grime may prevent it from properly, opening and closing.
-Therefore, If it becomes stuck in the closed position, it will lose all function.
+So, if it becomes stuck in the closed position, it will lose all function.
 Consequently, the vehicle will continue to run properly, however it will emit nitrogen oxides at levels, beyond the threshold.

-On the other hand, if the valve becomes stuck in an open position; the engine will become saturated at an even faster rate.
+But, if the valve becomes stuck in an open position, the engine will become saturated even faster.
 Over time, the vehicle will lose acceleration power and certain symptoms will manifest, such as persistent stalling.

 Common (EGR) Problems: